consoledotdev/home/content/tools/server-monitoring.md

   encrypted links.
 It also means traffic remains internal - monitoring software can generate large volumes of network traffic, which can be costly if it has to egress your network to a hosted SaaS monitoring product.
-- **Lower licensing costs.** Hosted SaaS monitoring is usually billed on a usage basis - per server, per GB of log storage or per metric.
+- **No licensing costs.** Hosted SaaS monitoring is usually billed on a usage basis - per server, per GB of log storage or per metric.
 This starts out cheap but as you scale, monitoring can become a significant expense.
 For volume or metric based pricing this provides a negative incentive - the more you monitor